 The modern Boxer got its name from the way it spars with its front paws like a boxer.

 The American Kennel Club recognized the breed in 1904.

 Boxers are classified as part of the working group.
 As working dogs they can do many jobs such as guarding, police and military work and hunting.

 These dogs are extremely trainable because of their high intelligence and ability to learn quickly.
-They are also very strong, watchful, and alert which makes them excellent guard dogs.
+They are also very strong, watchful, and alert which make them excellent guard dogs.

 Boxers were not brought to the United States until after World War I, despite being registered in 1904.

 The incredible popularity of Boxer dogs now extends beyond America.

 All over the world Boxers are beloved.
 Though, different countries have a preference for how their Boxer should look.
 This has led to three different types of Boxer: